JoshIsSus/JoshIsSus/README.md

 - 👋 Hi, I’m @JoshIsSus
-- 👀 I’m interested in NPC
+- 👀 I’m interested in mods and gba roms also NPC
-- 🌱 I’m currently learning AMONG US
+- 🌱 I’m currently learning piano
-- 💞️ I’m looking to collaborate on NPC's
+- 💞️ I’m looking to collaborate on ROMS
-- 📫 How to reach me https://discord.com/channels/@me
+- 📫 How to reach me https://discord.com/channels/@me / acca4186@gmail.com

 -